Mental Health

 The new year is a great time to starting thinking about finding a therapist.
 We know finding a compatible therapist on your own can be really hard so we put together a guide to finding a therapist in the new year, and our blog is full of tips and resources.
 If you already see a therapist, it could be time to branch out and try family or couples’ therapy, or even share your therapy journey with a friend.

 Not sure if you would benefit from therapy?
 If you’ve been considering it at all, you probably would, and it doesn’t hurt to try.
-And if you need some inspiration, here are 60 reasons to start therapy that our Instagram community gave us when we asked them heading into 2020.

 Going into the new year, practice self care